Dear Parent(s) and Carer(s)

 At Impington Village College, we are passionate about delivering an excellent education to all students.
 We believe that access to this provision is the best way that a student can achieve highly academically.
 IVC endeavours to provide a safe learning environment in which students can enjoy and achieve.
 We acknowledge the proven correlation between high level attendance and student outcomes.
 IVC’s attendance strategy emphasises positive strategies and a range of interventions to ensure the highest levels of attendance.
 However, when normal College procedures do not result in good attendance, a range of further measures, including legal action, have to be considered.

-If your child is ill, please ring 01223 200400 to report an absence.
-You can then leave a message with the Attendance Administrator by 9.00 am on each day they are ill.
+If your child is ill please ring 01223 200400, to report an absence.
+You can then leave a message with the Attendance Officer.
+Please ensure that this is done by 9.00 am on each day they are ill.

 What is an acceptable attendance rate?

 Attendance is a national priority, national data clearly shows a correlation between high attendance rates and high achievement and examination performance.
 In addition, all schools must submit data electronically every term.
 It is a key indicator of an effective school and, as such, will be scrutinised by OFSTED.

 Impington Village College expect attendance at college to be 100%, unless there are exceptional or unavoidable reasons for absence.
 The simple facts: